rma010101/OR-Production-Planning-Using-LP/README.md

 ## Overview

 This report demonstrates the use of linear programming (LP) to optimize production quantities for three products (A, B, and C) in a resource-constrained manufacturing environment.
-Using Excel Solver, the problem is modeled with the objective of maximizing profit while considering constraints on glass, labor, and machine time.
-The optimal solution suggests producing 0 units of Product A, 60 units of Product B, and 45 units of Product C, achieving a maximum profit of $1,545 while fully utilizing available labor hours.
+Using Excel Solver, the problem is modeled with the objective of maximizing profit while considering constraints on glass, labour, and machine time.
+The optimal solution suggests producing 0 units of Product A, 60 units of Product B, and 45 units of Product C, achieving a maximum profit of $1,545 while fully utilizing available labour hours.
 This analysis highlights the importance of mathematical optimization in decision-making and how LP can enhance profitability in real-world production scenarios.

 ## Purpose and Background